Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/lowest-strings.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### The lowest strings of the harp in close proximity to the carvings on the very bottom section of the column.
+Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***